Environment and Sustainability

 Direct emissions

-• To manage and improve resources and facilities to increase efficiency, ensure environmental compliance and eliminate waste.
+• Manage and improve resources and facilities to increase efficiency, ensure environmental compliance and eliminate waste.

-• To align the Net Zero Green Plan with the Trust Estates Strategy to ensure future plans are aligned with the decarbonisation plans
+• Align the Net Zero Green Plan with the Trust Estates Strategy to ensure estate development is aligned with decarbonisation plans

 Partnership working

-• Forming meaningful relationships with private and public sector organisations and the local community to design adaptation strategies and transform services to mitigate the risks posed by climate change.
+• Form meaningful relationships with stakeholders and service providers to design strategies and transform services to reduce environmental impact.

 Travel

-• Promotion of the use of remote communications platforms and support the Digital transformation workstream
+• Promote of the use of remote communications platforms and support Digital transformation